Test-Optional Admissions: Introduction

 Finally, in our model, the college's and society's information depends on which students submit test scores.
 This is determined by the testing regime and, under test optional, the college's imputation rule.
-Our work is thus related to the large and growing literature on Bayesian persuasion and information design \citep{KG11,bergemann2019information}.
-For example, \citet{LiangLuMu23} explore how a designer may ban the use of certain inputs, such as test scores, because of a disagreement with how a decisionmaker would use those inputs.
-As is standard with Bayesian persuasion, their designer only cares about information insofar as it affects the decisionmaker's actions.
-In our model, by contrast, the college both controls information and makes admission decisions; but society observes the same information, which affects the college's social pressure costs.
-To put it differently, \citet{LiangLuMu23} explain why society may choose to prevent a college from using test scores; we show why a college may itself choose to not see test scores.
-Like us, \citet{LiangLuMu23} also discuss why a college may choose to not see test scores if society bans affirmative action; rather than social pressure, their mechanism involves a conflict of preferences between the college and it admissions officers.
+Our work thus relates to Bayesian persuasion and information design \citep{KG11,bergemann2019information}.
+Unlike in much of that literature, our college cannot choose arbitrary information structures.
+One paper on information design that connects to our themes is \citet{LiangLuMuOkumura24}.
+They explore how a designer may ban the use of certain inputs, such as test scores, because of disagreement with how a decisionmaker would use those inputs.
+While they explain why society may choose to prevent a college from using test scores, we show why a college may itself choose to not see test scores.
+Like us, \citet{LiangLuMuOkumura24} also discuss why a college may choose to not see test scores if society bans affirmative action; however, unlike our mechanism of social pressure, theirs entails conflicting preferences between the college and its admissions officers.